 Benjamin and Sarah Mifflin continued to live at 260 Beacon in 1877, but had moved to Pittsfield by 1878.

-Horatio Lamb was treasurer of Simmons College.
+Horatio Lamb was a wholesale dry goods merchant and later would serve as treasurer of Simmons College.

 They continued to live at 260 Beacon during the 1900-1901 winter season, but had moved back to 86 Marlborough for the 1901-1902 season.